Facebook Pixel Tracking Image

 It’s not uncommon for people to be confused by the differences surrounding Social Security Disability benefit programs, Social Security retirement benefits, and the eligibility requirements.

 When people think about Social Security benefits, most associate them with retirement.
-In order to collect Social Security retirement benefits, you must meet the proper criteria set by the Social Security Administration (SSA).
-Retirement benefits are payable to people who have paid Social Security taxes and earned sufficient work credits throughout their lifetime.
+To collect Social Security retirement benefits, you must meet the proper criteria set by the Social Security Administration (SSA).
+Retirement benefits are payable to individuals who have paid Social Security taxes and earned sufficient work credits throughout their lifetime.
 Some individuals born in 1960 or later must also wait until age 67 to receive full retirement benefits.
+Once you turn 65, you may also become eligible for Medicare, which provides essential health coverage for retirees and disabled individuals alike.

 The earliest age you can access retirement benefits is 62.
 Many people defer applying for early retirement because the monthly benefits stipend grows the longer you delay accepting payments.